-19. On the basis of present estimates the ALARM programme would cost £134m more than HARM, a margin of some 55 per cent.
-The extra cost of ALARM falls primarily in the PES years 1984-85 to 1986-87.
-To accommodate the extra costs would require programme changes in other areas.
-Nevertheless, on the basis of the Government's existing commitment to 3 per cent growth in defence expenditure up to and including 1985-86, the Ministry of Defence believe that they can absorb the extra costs, amounting to £40m a year, without substantial detriment to the rest of the programme.
+22. On the basis of present estimates the ALARM programme would cost £37 million more than HARM, a margin of some 15 per cent.
+However, in the Public Expenditure Survey (PES) years 1984-85 to 1986-87, ALARM would cost £98 million more than HARM.
+To accommodate these extra costs would require adjustments.
+Nevertheless, on the basis of the Government's existing commitment to 3 per cent growth in defence expenditure up to and including 1985-86, the Ministry of Defence believe that they can absorb the extra costs, averaging over £30 million a year, without substantial detriment to the rest of the programme.